 If you already have a recording your best approach is to play it back into your microphone while you are using these steps to record in turboDial.

 Can I record my Leave Message voice mail using a phone?

 Yes, you before you press the button to record your message choose the device you want to use for your recording from the Calling Devices selector.
 If you choose ‘This PC’ then you will use the microphone on your PC or Mac to make the recording.
-If you choose a phone number then turboDial will call that device and prompt you to speak your message to be recorded using that device.
+If you choose a phone number then turboDial will call that device and prompt you to say and record your message.

-If you use ‘This PC’ a good quality headset with microphone, and a good Internet connection is recommended.
+If you use ‘This PC’, a good headset with microphone and fast Internet connection are recommended.

 Why can’t some Users see a recorded message I created?